cskitty/cskitty.github.io/_posts/2020-06-18-snake-game.md

-We made this game in python using turtle.
+This game was made in python using turtle.
 To play, use the arrow keys and guide the snake.

 {% highlight python linenos %}
 import turtle